Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

 # EtherCAT Trigger & Counter and FoE Application for EVM_LAN9252_SAMD51

-This EtherCAT example application demonstrates Firmware Update over EtherCAT capability.The Counter and Trigger parameters are configured in the **< ethercat repo >/apps/ethercat_counter_foe_app/firmware/src/slave_stack/lan9252** and demonstrates the communication between the EtherCAT Master ( TwinCAT Master ) and the EtherCAT slave ( EtherCAT LAN9252).
+This EtherCAT example application demonstrates Firmware Update over EtherCAT capability.The Counter and Trigger parameters are configured in the **< ethercat repo >/apps/ethercat_counter_foe_app/firmware/src/slave_stack/lan9252** and demonstrates the communication between the EtherCAT Manager (TwinCAT Manager) and the EtherCAT Client (EtherCAT LAN9252).
 The firmware update is performed by FoE (File over EtherCAT) protocol.
-It is triggered by the EtherCAT Master ( TwinCAT Master ) which then download the firmware onto the EtherCAT slave (LAN9252) on the  EVB_LAN9252_SAMD51 board.
+It is triggered by the EtherCAT Manager (TwinCAT Manager) which then download the firmware onto the EtherCAT Client (LAN9252) on the  EVB_LAN9252_SAMD51 board.

-**Note :** The EtherCAT Library can also be configured to  execute on other EthertCAT development boards availabe from Microchip.
+**Note :** The EtherCAT Library can also be configured to  execute on other EthertCAT development boards available from Microchip.
 Additional instruction at available in the [Create your first EtherCAT Application](https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application) section.

 This demonstration help document contains the following sections:

 1. MPLAB® Harmony Software Setup
 2. Hardware Setup
-3. Slave Stack Code (SSC) Generation
+3. Beckhoff Slave Stack Code (SSC) Generation
 4. MPLAB® Harmony Project Configuration
 5. Completing The EtherCAT Application
 6. Running The Application
-    1. TwinCAT Manager and Microchip EtherCAT Slave communication
+    1. TwinCAT Manager and Microchip EtherCAT Client communication
-        1. TwinCAT EtherCAT interface detect and EEPROM Programming
+        1. EtherCAT interface detect and EEPROM Programming
         2. Trigger and Counter Demonstration
         3. File over EtherCAT communication